AWS Post-Onboarding

 Post-Onboarding for AWS cloud accounts

-This section covers assessment validation & governance configuration for your Cloud accounts.
+This section covers assessment validation and governance configuration for your cloud accounts.

 (Note: The first trail is free of cost.
 Any additional trail may involve charges).